oezdfer/gRPCPlayground/README.md

 python3 grpc_server.py --help
 ```

-## gRPC Client
+## Single gRPC Client

-The gRPC clients sends an *Order* by using the protocol buffer to the gRPC server.
+The gRPC clients sends an *Order* by using the Google protocol buffer to the gRPC server.

 ## Multiple gRPC Clients